julielinx/julielinx.github.io/_posts/2022-10-27-aws01_read_from_s3.md

 - For directions on setting up the SageMaker environment see [Onboard to Amazon SageMaker Domain Using Quick setup](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html)
 - For directions on setting up an AWS account and IAM role see [Set Up Amazon SageMaker Prerequisites](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-set-up.html)

 This notebook can be run Jupyter Notebook in SageMaker Studio or as a stand alone SageMaker Jupyter Notebook instance.
 It *may* work in a local environment where the AWS credentials are specified, but that use case hasn't been tried or tested.
-This series is designed to take advantage of the managed infrastructure and other benefits of using SageMaker Studio, so that will be the prefered environment for all posts in the series.
+This series is designed to take advantage of the managed infrastructure and other benefits of using SageMaker Studio, so that will be the preferred environment for all posts in the series.

 ## Write data to S3